 For more info, visit Beaufort’s website.

-If you’re interested in the linguistic side of things, do yourself a favor and drive a little farther “Down East” to the town of Harkers Island where you’ll find the Cape Lookout National Seashore Visitor Center and the Core Sound Waterfowl and History Museum.
+If you’re interested in the linguistic side of things, do yourself a favor and drive a little farther “Down East” to the town of Harkers Island where you’ll find the Cape Lookout National Seashore Visitor Center and the Core Sound Waterfowl Museum and Heritage Center.
 Once you get there, strike up a conversation or even ask around for a true “Hoi Toider” (“High Tider”)—that’s a term for the person as well as what they speak.
 It’s a dialect of American English, with distinctly traceable origins in eastern and southwestern England.
 Harkers Islanders and other Outer Banks settlers lived in almost complete isolation for over 250 years, developing this fascinating dialect.
 If you’re nice you’ll just be a “dingbatter” and a “dit-dot” to them (harmless enough, they’re having a laugh at your expense), but you certainly don’t want to “mommick” anyone—they’ll show you the door!

 Emerald Isle lies at the western end of Bogue Banks, and many of us remember what helped put this big little town on the map—For 20 years (1979-1999), if you loved beach music (we always have, and we always will), chances are you made the trek to the Emerald Isle Beach Music Festival to shag* on the beach, with the salt in the air, and the sand at your feet (“yeah-eah”).
 One patron summed it up perfectly—“20 years of music, fun, and beer.”
 Although we miss the festival (but not the traffic?!), Emerald Isle remains a great place to visit.